 #2.
 Define What Compensation To Offer

-Look for reputable global and local job boards, company websites, and professional networking platforms where software developer positions are frequently posted.
+Some business owners regret they haven’t conducted the talent market research for the special position before hiring programmers for a startup.
+But you will not be one of them, if you look for reputable global and local job boards, company websites, and professional networking platforms where software developer positions are frequently posted.
 Some popular options include LinkedIn, Indeed, Glassdoor, Stack Overflow Jobs, and specialized tech job boards.

-• Expand or narrow the area of responsibility based on the existing candidates’ profiles;
+Expand or narrow the area of responsibility based on the existing candidates’ profiles.

 #3.
 Showcase Your Startup's Unique Selling Points